-Nationally, the South East and London regions 'import' the greatest proportion of construction workers from beyond their own boundaries.
-The East of England, along with the West Midlands and East Midlands are also significant importers of labour, in each case at least three workers in every ten.
+The South East and London regions proportion greatest 'import' the of construction workers (39.2% and 37.4% respectively).
+However, both import the majority of their workers from neighbouring regions, including each other.
+The East of England, West Midlands and East Midlands are also significant importers of labour, in each case at least three workers in every ten.
+Wales.
+Scotland and Northern Ireland have lower levels of labour inflow.